 So for those of you ladies who fall into this category, here are some alternative options for responding to unsolicited belly rubs.
-Some are definitely… ahem, bolder… choices than others… so just take your pick of whatever suits your personality best!
+Some are definitely bolder choices than others, so just take your pick of whatever suits your personality best!

-- Tell friends and/or family ahead of time (especially at big gatherings) that you’re not okay with belly rubs.
+- Be sure to let friends and/or family know ahead of time (especially at big gatherings) that you’re not comfortable with belly rubs.

-- If you’re lucky enough that someone asks you first, just say no. Or, say something easy like, “Nah, not really feeling up to it today.”
+- If you’re lucky enough that someone asks you first, simply respond with “No, sorry, I’m not comfortable with that.”
 You can also use humor, such as, “The only person who gets to touch is the one who put it there!”
-Or, “Only if I can touch yours, too!”
+Or, “Only if I can touch yours, too, *wink, wink*!”

-- If you happen to notice them going in for a rub, quickly back up or step sideways and say, “I’m not really comfortable with people touching me.”
-Or say, “The last person who did that lost a hand/got punched, so that’s probably not a good idea!”
+- If you happen to notice them going in for a rub, try to quickly back up or step sideways while saying, “I’m not really comfortable with people touching me.”
+You can also add some humor and say, “The last person who did that lost a hand/got punched, so that’s probably not a good idea… *wink wink*!”

 - Back up before they get to you and say, “Sorry, but the baby doesn’t like it much when people rub him/her.”

 - For the quick-reachers, you might have to resort to physically stopping or removing their hand and saying, “I’d rather you not, but thank you.”